swagger-api/swagger-codegen/samples/client/petstore/typescript-fetch/builds/default/README.md

 * CommonJS
 * ES6 module system

 It can be used in both TypeScript and JavaScript.
-In TypeScript, the definition should be automatically resolved via `package.json`. ([Reference](http://www.typescriptlang.org/docs/handbook/typings-for-npm-packages.html))
+In TypeScript, the definition should be automatically resolved via `package.json`. ([Reference](http://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html))

 ### Installation ###

 `swagger-codegen` does not generate JavaScript directly.
-The generated Node module comes with `package.json` that bundles `typescript` and `typings` so it can self-compile during `prepublish` stage.
+The generated Node module comes with `package.json` that bundles `typescript` so it can self-compile during `prepublish` stage.
 The should be run automatically during `npm install` or `npm publish`.

 CAVEAT: Due to [privilege implications](https://docs.npmjs.com/misc/scripts#user), `npm` would skip all scripts if the user is `root`.
 You would need to manually run it with `npm run prepublish` or run `npm install --unsafe-perm`.